 - Fax to 9240 1212, or

-- Email Council Urban Safety a scanned copy of the form.
+- Email Council a scanned copy of the form.

 If you get a animal or local laws fine, you have 28 days to pay or arrange a payment plan with Council.
 Alternatively, if you meet certain circumstances, you can request a review of your fine.

-Request a review of an animal management fine
+Request a review of a local law or animal management fine

 The Infringements Act 2006 allows one application for internal review.

 To assist you in requesting a review of your local law or animal management fine, it is important to read the following information and to make sure you lodge the review within 28 days of receiving the fine.

 In line with the Infringements Act 2006, one review of an infringement notice may be requested if you believe that:

 The infringement notice was issued contrary to law (you believe you did not commit an offence).